Dan-el Padilla Peralta

-Dan-el Padilla Peralta (also Dan-el Padilla) is a professor of classics at Princeton who researches and teaches the Roman Republic and early Empire, as well as classical reception in contemporary American and Latin American cultures.
-An immigrant from the Dominican Republic, he rose from poverty and homelessness to show promise, according to one faculty member, as "one of the best classicists to emerge in his generation."
+Dan-el Padilla Peralta (also Dan-el Padilla) is a Dominican-born classicist.
+He is a professor at Arizona State University who researches and teaches the Roman Republic and early Empire, as well as classical reception in contemporary American and Latin American cultures.

-Childhood and early education
+Early life

-Padilla and his family entered the United States legally in 1989, when Padilla was four years old.
+Padilla immigrated with his family to the United States in 1989, when he was four years old.
 Padilla's father returned to the Dominican Republic while his mother remained, raising Padilla and his infant brother in homeless shelters in New York City.
 Padilla's younger brother, Yando, is a United States citizen by virtue of his birth in the United States.

-In 1994 Padilla, then living with his family in a shelter in Bushwick, Brooklyn, met photographer Jeff Cowen, who took an interest in the young boy.
-With Cowen's tutelage and encouragement Padilla won a scholarship to Cowen's alma mater high school, Collegiate School in Manhattan.
-At Collegiate, Padilla learned Greek, Latin, and French, participated in debate tournaments, and was described by an administrator as "one of the most powerful intellects" to ever attend the school.
+In 1994, Padilla, then living with his family in a shelter in Bushwick, Brooklyn, met photographer Jeff Cowen.
+With Cowen's help, Padilla received a scholarship to attend the Collegiate School in Manhattan.
+At Collegiate, Padilla learned Greek, Latin, and French, and participated in debate tournaments.